citelao/sensible/4-https.md

 ## The old internet -- before HTTPS

-HTTPS makes your web browsing much safer because it protects against the **easiest and most dangerous attack possible on the Internet**: the man-the-middle attack.
+HTTPS makes your web browsing much safer because it protects against the **easiest and most dangerous attack possible on the Internet**: the man-in-the-middle attack.

 <aside class="sidenote">
 There is no direct citation for this statement.
 However, the vulnerabilities listed in essays (explaining the need for HTTPS) from Google {% cite basques %}, the government {% cite mill_2014 %}, and *the agency that created the internet* {% cite farrell2014pervasive nottingham_2015 %} are all man-in-the-middle attacks.